NCBC/ncbc.github.com/community.md

 ## Vendors

 Need some badminton supplies?
-Need some badminton supplies?
 These vendors will get you the gear you need.

 - Local vendor: [Serve-N-Play](http://www.servenplay.com/snpecomm1/)
 <br /> <br />